RamiKrispin/deploy-flex-actions/README.md

 docker run -d -p 8787:8787 -v $TUTORIAL_WORKING_DIR:/home/rstudio/flexdash rkrispin/flex_dash_env:dev.0.0.0.9000
 ```

-You can see now, after binding the local folder to the docker with the `-v` argument the `flexdash` folder (marked with a green rectangle on the next screenshot) is now available inside the container:
+You can see now, after binding the local folder to the docker with the `-v` argument, the `flexdash` folder (marked with a green rectangle on the next screenshot) is now available inside the container:

 <img src="images/rstudio02.png" width="100%" />

-Note that `$TUTORIAL_WORKING_DIR` is the environment variable that I set with the local folder path on my machine, and `/home/rstudio/` is the root folder on the container, and `flexdash` is the name of the mounted folder inside the container.
-To run it on your local machine, you should modify in the following example `YOUR_LOCAL_PATH` with your folder local path and `FOLDER_NAME` with the name you want to use for this mount volume inside the container:
+Note that the `$TUTORIAL_WORKING_DIR` environment variable represents the local folder path on my machine, the `/home/rstudio/` folder is the root folder on the container, and `flexdash` is the name of the mounted folder inside the container.
+To run it on your local machine, you should modify in the following example `YOUR_LOCAL_PATH` with your folder local path and `FOLDER_NAME` with the folder name you want to use inside the container:

 ``` shell
 docker run -d -p 8787:8787 -v YOUR_LOCAL_PATH:/home/rstudio/FOLDER_NAME rkrispin/flex_dash_env:dev.0.0.0.9000
 ```

-Does it sufficent to start develop our dashboard?
-Technicly, yes, we can now develop and test our code inside the container and save the changes on the local folder (and commit the changes with `git`).
+Does it sufficient to start developing our dashboard?
+Technically, yes, we can now develop and test our code inside the container and save the changes on the local folder (and commit the changes with `git`).
 But before we continue, let's mount our local RStudio config file with the one on the container.
 This will  mirror your local RStudio setting to the RStudio server running inside the container:

 ``` shell
 docker run -d -p 8787:8787 \